 Allergan relies on global trade channels to supply product to the United States and other countries around the world.
-For example, manufacturing of Botox[®], Bystolic[®] and Linzess[®] is exclusively performed in Ireland, and manufacturing of our Juvederm[®] dermal filler family of products is exclusively performed in France.
+For example, manufacturing of Botox®, Bystolic® and Linzess® is exclusively performed in Ireland, and manufacturing of our Juvederm® dermal filler family of products is exclusively performed in France.
 Global trade is subject to certain additional risks, including the availability of government clearances, export duties, political instability, war, acts of terrorism, currency fluctuations and restrictions on the transfer of funds.
 For example, we obtain a significant portion of our raw materials from suppliers that are not in the same country as the manufacturing plant that uses them.
-Arrangements with international raw material suppliers are subject to, among other things, FDA and other regulatory body regulation, customs clearances, various import duties and other governments may affect the price or availability of raw materials needed for the development or manufacture of our products.
+Arrangements with international raw material suppliers are subject to, among other things, FDA and other regulatory body regulation, customs clearances, various import duties and other government clearances, as well as potential shipping delays due to inclement weather, political instability, strikes or other matters outside of our control.
+Acts of governments may affect the price or availability of raw materials needed for the development or manufacture of our products.
 In addition, recent changes in patent laws in jurisdictions outside the U.S. may make it increasingly difficult to obtain raw materials for R&D prior to the expiration of the applicable U.S. or foreign patents.